+Table 5 - Message Header Fields

 The MessageContent tag follows the MessageHeader.
 The first tag within the MessageContent indicates the direction that this message is flowing – in the example the message is going from the LSMS to the NPAC (other possible tag include npac_to_lsms, soa_to_npac, and npac_to_soa).
 The next structure is the Message.
 This structure includes a set of standard fields common to all types of messages for that direction, as well as any other fields specific to the message.
 In this example the message is very simple, and just includes a single tag (SpidQueryRequest).